-Environmental Services and Portland Parks & Recreation are designing a stream restoration project on three acres of forested land in Dickinson Park in the Fanno Creek watershed.
-The city purchased the land in 2012 to preserve it as a natural area.
+Environmental Services and Portland Parks & Recreation finished construction on a stream restoration project on three acres of forested land in Dickinson Park in the Fanno Creek watershed.
+The city purchased the land in 2012 to preserve it as a natural area and trails are not part of the current plan for the property.

 There are 650 feet of open stream channel and the headwaters of two tributaries to South Ash Creek on the work site.
 Small, intact headwater streams naturally help control flooding, recharge groundwater, trap sediments and pollution, recycle nutrients, and provide habitat.
 Summer flows from the streams sustain fish and wildlife downstream.

-- Remove a pipe and restore about 68 feet of stream to provide natural function and stabilize streambanks
+- Removed a pipe and restore about 68 feet of stream to provide natural function and stabilize streambanks

-- Create wetland and floodplain benches next to the stream channel
+- Created wetland and floodplain benches next to the stream channel

-- Remove a pump house, footbridge, pipes and other structures to restore natural stream processes and function
+- Removed a pump house, footbridge, pipes and other structures to restore natural stream processes and function

-- Connect the stream to the floodplain and protect the stream channel
+- Connected the stream to the floodplain and protect the stream channel

-- Plant native shrubs and trees to keep the stream cool and provide wildlife habitat
+- Planted native shrubs and trees to keep the stream cool and provide wildlife habitat

 Environmental Services Watershed Revegetation Program worked at the site in February 2015, planting 3,000 tree and shrub seedlings.
 Better stream function and floodplain interaction will improve aquatic habitat, protect the streambed and banks from erosion, and improve water quality.